 Marketing interns collaborate with students, faculty and staff to develop and support marketing initiatives for the MRC.
 They are also responsible for managing all MRC social media accounts alongside undergraduate marketing interns.
 Additionally, they are responsible for maintaining MRC calendars, and website edits.

-Cultural Programming interns assist MRC professional staff and undergraduate interns in the planning and education of signature cultural programs and events including but not limited to Welcome Week programming, Heritage Month Programs, and the Lunar New Year Celebration.
+Event Planning graduate interns assist MRC professional staff and undergraduate interns in the planning and education of signature cultural programs and events including but not limited to Welcome Week programming, Heritage Month Programs, and the Lunar New Year Celebration.
 Additionally, they act as liaisons for various cultural student organizations, assists in community building and identity development, and develops educational opportunities for the Binghamton University campus on cultural community issues and concerns.